covid19-apptracker/covid19-apptracker/README.md

 ## About the Project
 With the current pandemic has emerged privacy concerns with the large number of applications being published and promoted around the globe.
-From symptom tracking to contact tracing, the COVID-19 App Tracker Project aims to identify and track applications published on the Google Play Store.
+From symptom tracking to contact tracing, the open source project, COVID-19 App Tracker, aims to identify and track applications published on the Google Play Store.

-At this time, the COVID-19 App Tracker Project only looks for applications on the Google Play Store that fall within at least one of the following categories:
+At this time, the COVID-19 App Tracker only looks for applications on the Google Play Store that fall within at least one of the following categories:

 - Contact Tracing
 - Symptom Tracking